 “You need people to come along side you to support you in this great vision for helping the poor and homeless.
 If you want to transform this city and help the people feed the hungry and clothe the naked, you cannot–you should not–do it all on your own.
 In fact, it is selfish to want all the glory of this ministry for yourself.
 You need to share the vision and let others share in the work.

 So they started to invite other rich and wealthy people to participate.
 To give.
 To donate.
 And people eagerly responded.
 One man gave $10,000 and offered to give $100,000 if he could have a place on the board of this new ministry.
-Another man offered to give $1 million if they would name the gymnasium after him (he owned some sort of company that produced fenugreek for men so that offer was passed on).
+Another man offered to give $1 million if they would name the gymnasium after him.

 And this is how it went for the next six years.
 Thousands of people joined in the work.
 Donations poured in.
 Decisions were made.
 Budget committees formed to make sure the money was all accounted for.
 Ministry committees multiplied to plan and prepare for the eventual day when they would start taking care of the poor and needy in the community.
 Television specials and interviews aired on the local news stations about the grand work that was being done to beautify this once-decrepit downtown block of the city.